 - Consultant Orthopaedic Surgeons

 - Consultant Neurosurgeons

 - Specialised Strength & Conditioning Coaches

-SSC strives to change a commonly held perception that joint replacement surgery is limited to the elderly and it encourages people to find their correct balance between ‘quality of life’ and how much pain and functional loss they can endure.
+UPMC Sports Surgery Clinic strives to change a commonly held perception that joint replacement surgery is limited to the elderly, and it encourages people to find the correct balance between ‘quality of life’ and how much pain and functional loss they can endure.

 Rehabilitation following Orthopaedic Surgery

 Our Sports & Exercise Medicine Department is fully committed to your rehabilitation following your orthopaedic surgery.
 Our highly trained musculoskeletal team will guide you through your recovery process and assist with any questions and challenges that you might face during rehabilitation.